bgamari/ghc-wiki-import/records/overloaded-record-fields/plan.md

-Record field constraints are introduced by projections, which are written using the dot operator with no space following it.
-That is, if `e :: r` then `e.x :: r { x :: t } => t`.
-The right section `(.x) :: a { x :: b } => a -> b` is available but the left section `(e.)` is not (what would its type be?).

-The composition operator must be written with spaces on both sides, for consistency.
-This will break old code, but only when the `-XOverloadedRecordFields` extension is enabled.
-There is no ambiguity, and dot notation is already space-aware: `M.x` is a qualified name whereas `M . x` is the composition of a data constructor `M` with a function `x`.
-Similarly `e.x` can mean record projection, distinct from `e . x`.
-Note that dot (for qualified names or record projection) binds more tightly than function application, so `f e.x` means the same as `f (e.x)`.
-Parentheses can be used to write `(f e).x`.
+Record field constraints are introduced by projections.
+If there are two or more fields `x` in scope, then an occurrence of `x` has type `a { x :: b } => a -> b` instead of generating an ambiguity error.
+If there is a single field `x` in scope, then it refers to the usual monomorphic record selector (ensuring backwards compatibility).
+If there are any normal identifiers `x` in scope (as well as fields) then a use of `x` leads to an ambiguity error.

 ### Representation hiding